-With major advances in treating serious infectious and other pet diseases, oral disease – most importantly periodontal or gum disease caused by the buildup of plaque and tartar – has become the number-one health problem for cats.
-It’s estimated that without proper dental care 70% of cats will show signs of oral disease by age three.
+With major advances in treating serious infectious and other pet diseases, oral disease – most importantly periodontal or gum disease caused by the buildup of plaque and tartar – has become the number-one health problem for dogs.
+It’s estimated that without proper dental care 80% of dogs will show signs of oral disease by age three.
 With your help, your pets can have healthy teeth and gums throughout their lives.

 You simply need to provide them with a few things: